 At 16 Luke left school and moved to london with no plan, but an ambition to make music, however way he could possibly do it.
 Luke worked a job, cleaning planes to make money, to get by.
 This seems pretty ironic as Luke now spends a sizeable amount of his time travelling on planes as a touring DJ.
-It was humble beginnings for Slater, making some of the most iconic techno records of all time with borrowed equipment in friends houses, a far cry from the beautifully treated studios with the slickest if equipment that is on offer to Luke now.
+It was humble beginnings for Slater, making some of the most iconic techno records of all time with borrowed equipment in friends houses, a long-haul from the beautifully treated studios, with the slickest of equipment that is on offer to Luke now.

 Fast forward to 2021 Luke Slater aka Planetary Assault Systems has just released his 7th original studio under his P.A.S. moniker.
 His previous studio album leaned heavily on ambient with experimental sounds and textures.
 This time Luke arrives back to our sound systems with a dance-floor driven collection of eleven of Slaters finest works.
 26 years on from the initiation of Slater’s, Planetary Assault Systems alias and the UK electronic music pioneer is still fabricating the sounds of the future to the masses.